-7 Discussion and conclusion
+7. Discussion and conclusion

-In this article, we have discussed the perturbation expansion of a D-dimensional elastic manifold interacting via a δ -interaction with a fixed point in embedding space.
-This calculation can be done exactly for D=1, but becomes non-trivial for $D\neq 1$.
-Interestingly and quite surprisingly, it simplifies considerably in the limit of $D\to 2$, if one decides to work at finite ε .
-In that limit we were able to obtain an explicit expression for the renormalized coupling as function of the bare one, in terms of a non-trivial series.
+In this paper, we have discussed the perturbation expansion of a D-dimensional elastic manifold interacting via a $\delta$ -interaction with a fixed point in embedding space.
+This calculation can be performed exactly for D = 1, but becomes nontrivial for $D \neq 1$ .
+Interestingly and quite surprisingly, it simplifies considerably in the limit of $D \rightarrow 2$ , if one decides to work at finite $\varepsilon$ .
+In that limit we were able to obtain an explicit expression for the renormalized coupling as a function of the bare one, in terms of a nontrivial series.
 Analysis of this series shows that the fixed point lies at infinity in the bare coupling, a limit in which we were able to derive an asymptotic expansion for the renormalized coupling as a function of the bare one.
-This yields a vanishing exponent ω in the limit of $D\to 2$.
+This yields a vanishing exponent $\omega$ in the limit of $D \rightarrow 2$ .
 Also it is important to note that this result is completely independent of the regularization procedure.
-This does no longer hold true beyond the leading order, which should be accessible to an expansion in (2-D).
+This no longer holds true beyond the leading order, which should be accessible to an expansion in (2 - D).
 We here constructed its first order in a specific regularization scheme.
-While this reproduces qualitatively correctly the known results in D=1 (and even exactly for d=0), it also shows by its dependence on the renormalization scheme (here working with the β -function either in terms of the renormalized or bare coupling) that this expansion in (2-D) is not systematic.
+While this reproduces qualitatively correctly the known results in D = 1 (and even exactly for d = 0), it also shows by its dependence on the renormalization scheme (here working with the $\beta$ -function either in terms of the renormalized or bare coupling) that this expansion in (2 - D) is not systematic.
 Even though experience with this new kind of expansion is still lacking, this is likely to be caused by the use of a hard cutoff in position space while working with the correlator of an infinite membrane.
-It seems that only in an ε -expansion this procedure is systematic.
+It seems that only in an $\varepsilon$ -expansion is this procedure systematic.
 Work is in progress [29] to study the model on a sphere or torus of finite size, such that no further infrared cutoff is necessary.
 This should lead to exact results beyond the leading order and provide for the crossover between polymers and membranes.

-While results for the pinning problem are interesting in its own, the main motivation is certainly to obtain a better understanding of self-avoiding polymerized membranes.
-This model is well-behaved physically, since its fractal dimension d_f is bounded by the dimension of the embedding space $d_f < d$.
-Preliminary studies [29] indicate that this problem can also be attacked by the methods developed in this article.
-This would be very welcome to check the 2-loop calculations [27,26] and the large-order behavior [36] on one side and numerical results (e.g. [28]) on the other.
+While results for the pinning problem are interesting on their own, the main motivation is certainly to obtain a better understanding of selfavoiding polymerized membranes.
+This model is well behaved physically, since its fractal dimension $d_f$ is bounded by the dimension of the embedding space $d_f < d$ .
+Preliminary studies [29] indicate that this problem can also be attacked by the methods developed in this paper.
+This would be very welcome to check the two-loop calculations [26, 27] and the large-order behaviour [36] on one hand and numerical results (e.g. [28]) on the other.